Who can join the PDX consortium?

-We welcome contributors and collaborators to the PDX data consortium from both the PDX researcher and PDX vendor communities.
-Please get in touch to hear more - email firstname.lastname@example.org.
+We welcome contributors and collaborators to the PDX data consortium from PDX researchers, PDX vendors, non-profit organisations and academic communities.

 Is participation in the PDX consortium free of charge?

-PDX researchers and PDX vendors who want to influence the development of the resource can sign up as consortium partners for a fee.
-Consortium partners are invited to participate in the consortium meetings and workshops and make a commitment to contribute feedback during the project.
+PDX researchers who want to influence the development of the resource can sign up as consortium partners for a fee.
+Consortium partners are invited to participate in the consortium meetings and workshops and contribute feedback during the project.

 Will the PDX resource be free of charge?